 She lives in Newtownards where she is one of the co-founders of The Square Circle Writers.
 She shares her writing space/sofa with one husband, and many children and dogs.
 At the minute she is working on a new novel, her second story collection and the occasional poem.

-Doire Press will publish Kelly’s story collection BANK HOLIDAY HURRICANE in September 2017.
+Doire Press published Kelly’s first short story collection BANK HOLIDAY HURRICANE in September 2017.